-One of the Nation’s most popular magazines produced eight pages of comment on the Bible, with opinions of quite a variety of learned men, a number of whom revealed how unlearned they are on the Sacred Writings of Jew and Christian.
+One of the Nation’s most popular magazines recently produced eight pages of comment on the Bible, with opinions of quite a variety of learned men, with quite a few of them revealing how unlearned they are on the Sacred Writings of Jew and Christian.
 It occurs to us that it will profit our readers if we analyze these various expressions.

-Some would-be full believers often delight themselves with the expression: I believe the Bible from “kiver to kiver”; and they have the King James version in mind when they say that.
-They ignore completely more than 20,000 mistakes that are contained in that book, none of which are inspired.
-These mistakes are not the good “Word of God” (Heb.
+Some of the would-be full believers often delight themselves with the expression: I believe the Bible from “kiver to kiver”; and they have the King James version in mind when they say that.
+Seemingly they ignore completely more than 20,000 mistakes that are contained in that book; and none of those mistakes are inspired.
+Thus they are not the good “Word of God” (Heb.
 6:5) at all.
-Therefore, if they believe the book as it appears in the King James version, it is not the Bible they believe but the fallacies of man.
+Therefore, if they believe the book as it appears in the King James version, they are not believing the Bible; they are believing the fallacy of man.

-In the opening statements of the article, the advent of Jesus is discussed with the misleading observation: “God became man.”
-They are justified in this conclusion if they rely upon the King James version of the Apostle John’s opening statement in his Gospel: “In the beginning was the Word, and the Word was with God, and the Word was God.
+In the opening statements of the article they discuss the advent of Jesus with the misleading observation: “God become man.”
+And they are justified in that conclusion if they rely upon the King James version of the Apostle John’s opening statement in his Gospel: “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.”
-Consider now an exact translation of that text: “In a beginning was the Logos [Greek for Word], and the Logos was with the God, and the Logos was a God.
+Consider now an exact translation of that text: “In a beginning was the Logos (Greek for Word), and the Logos was with the God, and the Logos was a God.
 This was in a beginning with the God.”
 This latter reveals an entirely different meaning than does the erroneous King James translation.

-Then the magazine article proceeds: “Faced with mounting scientific evidence for evolution, many biblical critics long ago moved away from belief in the ‘six days’ of creation in Genesis.”
+Then the article proceeds: “Faced with mounting scientific evidence for evolution, many biblical critics long ago moved away from belief in the six days’ of creation in Genesis.”
 The ‘science’ that attempts to substantiate Evolution is described by St. Paul as “oppositions of science falsely so called.”
 (1 Tim.
-6:20) Many of our leading scientists are now emphatic in their denial of the evolution theory.
-We are told that one of the Universities in the United States is offering a course that exposes the error of evolution.
-It is not our purpose to give details against evolution here, other than to say that the science of Mathematics proves evolution to be an impossible piece of nonsense as it pertains to man.
-We agree that the first life on this earth appeared in the water and that a certain specialized evolution is admitted in the Genesis account when it states, “Let the earth bring forth grass.”
+6:20) Many of our leading scientists are now emphatic in their denial of the evolution theory; and one radio commentator has told us that one of the Universities in the United States is offering a course that exposes the error of evolution.
+It is not our purpose to give details against evolution, other than to say that the science of Mathematics proves evolution to be an impossible piece of nonsense.
+We offer this conclusion only as it pertains to man; we would agree fully that the first life on this earth appeared in the water, that a certain specialized evolution is admitted in the Genesis account itself when it states, “Let the earth bring forth grass.”
 (Gen. 1:11)

 Some of these people are also rejecting the belief that Christ was born of a virgin; yet they are now forced to admit that “in 100 licensed sites in Israel archaeological digging continues to turn up new evidence that the Bible is often surprisingly accurate in historical particulars, more so than earlier generations of scholars ever suspected.
 By establishing physical settings of Scriptural accounts and certain details of corroboration (finding horned altars like those mentioned in 1 Kings 1:50, for example) recent archaeology has enhanced the credibility of the Bible.”

 One outstanding antagonist of this foolish belief was Galileo, who lived from 1564 to 1642.
-His controversy with the Roman Catholic Church became so heated, and aroused so much public fanaticism that Galileo was eventually tried for heresy and was sentenced to be hanged.
-One writer records it something like this: As they were placing the noose around Galileo’s neck a friend said to him: Galileo, all you need to do is say the earth is flat, and you can go on living.
+His controversy with the Roman Catholic Church became so heated, and aroused so much public fanaticism that Galileo was eventually tried for heresy and was sentenced to be hanged, and one writer records it something like this: As they were placing the noose around Galileo’s neck a friend said to him: Galileo, all you need to do is say the earth is flat, and you can go on living.
 Whereupon, Galileo said, Yes, the world is flat, and the hanging was abandoned.
-The Roman Church itself is now so humiliated by that episode that they prefer not to mention it at all; and, if they do, they say it was all the result of the stupidity of the churchmen of that time.
-(For an update on this matter see page seven of our January-February 1993 paper.)
+The Church itself is now so humiliated by that episode that they prefer not to mention it at all; and, if they do, they say it was all the result of the stupidity of the churchmen of that time.

 But other “dark sayings” of the Bible are not so easily settled.
 Science has indeed proven that the earth is substantially round, but it has been unable to unravel the many parables spoken by Jesus; and there is sound reason for this.
-In Mark 4:11,12 He said to the Disciples: “To them that are without, all these things are done in parables: that seeing they may see, and not perceive; and hearing they may hear, and not understand.”
+In Mark 4:11, 12 He said to the Disciples: “To them that are without, all these things are done in parables: That seeing they may see, and not perceive; and hearing they may hear, and not understand.”
 We would stress here that in a parable the thing said is never the thing meant.
 This is apparent enough to the general public in such parables as The Wheat and The Tares (Matt.
-13:24-30); and in The Sheep and The Goats (Matt.
+13:3-8); and in The Sheep and The Goats (Matt.
 25:31-46).
 And, while it is universally conceded that Jesus did not mean literal Sheep and Goats, they still insist that the “everlasting fire” of v.
 41 must be taken literally.
-Many who accept this position claim to be the Bible’s best friends, when in fact they are among its worst enemies, because science itself can pretty well explain away “everlasting fire” as unsupported myth – which indeed is true if a literal application is made of the text.
+Many who accept this position claim to be the Bible’s best friends, when in fact they are among its worst enemies, because science itself can pretty well explain away the “everlasting fire,” claiming it is an unsupported myth – which indeed is true if a literal application is made of the text.

 Further from the article under review: “How do you preserve faith in the Bible in a world that seems increasingly faithless?
 For Protestants it is an especially poignant question.
-Besides the Scriptures, the Roman Catholics have the authority of tradition [it requires a good imagination to accept tradition as authority.
-“Ye made the commandment of God of none effect by your tradition.” – Matt.
-15:6], the Jews the guidance of the Talmud.
+Besides the Scriptures, the Roman Catholics have the authority of tradition (it requires a good imagination to accept tradition as authority.
+“Ye make the commandment of God of none effect by your tradition.” – Matt.
+15:6—JJH), the Jews the guidance of the Talmud.
 But Protestantism bases its faith on the Bible alone.
 Its truth is essential; if the Bible falls, faith topples.”

 In a later issue of this same magazine there is this statement: “All religions are equally valid; the choice among them is not a matter of conviction about truth but only of personal preference or life-style.”
 According to their position, believe anything you want to believe; it really doesn’t make any difference.
 This is quite a sharp difference from what St. Paul teaches in Eph.
 4:5: “There is one Lord, one faith, one baptism.”

-Jesus Himself prophesied: “This gospel of the kingdom shall be preached in all the world for a witness unto all nations: and then shall the end come.”
-(Matt.
-24:14) The Bible has now been translated into more than 1,500 languages – despite the determined efforts of men and devils to destroy it, and it is presently being bought by or sent to more people than ever before.
+Jesus Himself had prophesied: “This gospel of the kingdom shall be preached in all the world for a witness unto all nations: and then shall the end come.”
+The Bible has now been translated into 1,526 languages – despite the determined efforts of men and devils to destroy it – and it is presently being bought by or sent to more people than ever before.
 In the U.S., seven noteworthy new versions have come out since 1966; and all have sold well.
 One of the largest publishing houses reports that sales of all editions in 1974 are five times as great as they were four years ago.
-This is in keeping with a recent Gallup Poll: “A far smaller proportion of Americans today than in 1957 believe religion can answer all or most of the problems of the day, with the change in attitudes most pronounced among young persons and Catholics...
+This is in keeping with a recent Gallup Poll: “A far smaller proportion of Americans today than in 1957 believe religion can answer all or most of the problems of the day, with the change in attitudes most pronounced among young persons and Catholics.....
 Bible reading shows no evidence of decreasing.”

 Some vehement critics of the Bible’s inspiration contend that history does not give sufficient evidence for conclusive opinion in the case.
 “We cannot write a biography of Jesus,” they say; “there are too few facts in the New Testament.
 All we can say about Jesus is what Christians believed.”
 Let us now quote from Josephus’ Antiquities of the Jews, Book 18, Section 3, Paragraph 3: “Now, there was about this time, Jesus, a wise man, if it be lawful to call him a man, for he was a doer of wonderful works – a teacher of such men as receive the truth with pleasure.
 He drew over to him both many of the Jews, and many of the Gentiles.
 He was (the) Christ; and when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross, those that loved him at the first did not forsake him, for he appeared to them alive again the third day, as the divine prophets had foretold these and ten thousand other wonderful things concerning him; and the tribe of Christians, so named from him, are not extinct at this day.”

-Flavius Josephus was born in AD 37 or 38, died in AD 100.
+Flavius Josephus was born in 37 or 38 A.D., died in 100 A.D.
 Thus he was contemporary with all the Apostles – probably knew some of them very well.
-He writes of himself in this manner: “The family from which I am derived is not an ignoble one, but hath descended all along from the priests...
-I am not only sprung from a sacerdotal family in general, but from the first of the twenty-four courses... of the chief family of the first course; nay, further, by my mother I am of the royal blood...
-When I was a child, and about fourteen years of age, I was commended by all for the love I had to learning, on account of which the high priests and principal men of the city came then frequently together, in order to know my opinion about the accurate understanding of points of the law; and when I was about sixteen years old, I had a mind to make trial of the several sects that were among us... the Pharisees... the Saducees... the Essenes...
-When I was twenty‑six years of age I took a voyage to Rome.”
+He writes of himself in this manner: “The family from which I am derived is not an ignoble one, but hath descended all along from the priests....
+I am not only sprung from a sacerdotal family in general, but from the first of the twenty-four courses... of the chief family of the first course; nay, further, by my mother I am of the royal blood.....
+When I was a child, and about fourteen years of age, I was commended by all for the love I had to learning, on account of which the high priests and principal men of the city came then frequently together, in order to know my opinion about the accurate understanding of points of the law; and when I was about sixteen years old, I had a mind to make trial of the several sects that were among us... the Pharisees..... the Saducees.. the Essenes...
+When I was twenty-six years of age I took a voyage to Rome.”